davecheney/pub/README.md

 ## What _doesn't_ it do?

-m doesn't have much of a web interface beyond what ActivityPub requires, you're expected to interact with it via a Mastodon app.
+m doesn't have much of a web interface beyond what ActivityPub requires, you're expected to interact with it via a Mastodon compatible app.

 ## Getting started